HackPotter/Old_Hackpotter.github.io/_posts/2018-06-04-Hello-World.md

 title: Hello, World!
 ---

 Hello, world.
 This is the start of Jack Potter's blog/portfolio/domain squatting venture.
-This post will probably be removed once I get my act together and start pushing up real content.
+This post might be removed once I get my act together and start pushing up real content, but I like the idea of my first post always being a "Hello, world" message.